-A tribute (brutal and raw so we don’t forget) to all those courageous girls who have been made victims of our ugly patriarchal social fabric, and who have stood up to their tormentors/ abusers and even their protectors to stop the obscenity.
+A tribute (brutal and raw so we don’t forget) to all those courageous girls who have been made victims of our ugly patriarchal social fabric, and who have stood up to their tormentors/ violators and even their protectors to stop the abuse.
 And to those brave, brave girls who continue to fight to survive another day.
 May we see this horror begin to end in our lifetimes.

 It’s my wedding day today; i am 17 years old.

 It is also the 6th anniversary of the 28th time “It” happened,